-On specific climate issues, only two property and casualty insurers - AXA Group and Talanx AG - reported engaging with underwriting clients to adopt and publish short- or medium-term (eg 2025, 2030) greenhouse gas emission reduction targets, or to put an end to new fossil fuel supply projects in line with the IEA's Net Zero by 2050 recommendations.
-Only one property and casualty insurer - AXA Group - has outlined a time-bound commitment to engage with clients, extending beyond the fossil fuel sector, on a comprehensive range of climate issues: "From now until 2026, AXA will be engaging with our top 200 largest commercial clients globally, to increase their knowledge about climate impacts, transition efforts and associated risks as well as sources of emissions, solutions, and the benefits of xxiii 'Loss and damage' refers to the unavoidable and irreversible impacts of climate change, such as rising sea levels, prolonged heatwaves, and crop failures.
-These consequences are locked in and are unlikely to be mitigated or adapted to.
+On specific climate issues, only two property and casualty insurers - AXA Group and Talanx AG - reported engaging with underwriting clients to adopt and publish short- or mediumterm (eg 2025, 2030) greenhouse gas emission reduction targets, or to put an end to new fossil fuel supply projects in line with the IEA's Net Zero by 2050 recommendations.
+Only one property and casualty insurer - AXA Group - has outlined a time-bound commitment to engage with clients, extending beyond the fossil fuel sector, on a comprehensive range of climate issues: "From now until 2026, AXA will be engaging with our top 200 largest commercial clients globally, to increase their knowledge about climate impacts, transition efforts and associated risks as well as sources of emissions, solutions, and the benefits of disclosure.

-disclosure75.
 This singular instance suggests that even those insurers with commitments to decarbonise their own underwriting portfolios are failing to consider the economy-wide transition within their climate policies.
-In doing so, they are neglecting their duty as guardians of risk and reducing the industry's - and the planet's - resilience to systemic climaterelated risks.
+In doing so, they are neglecting their duty as guardians of risk and reducing the industry's - and the planet's - resilience to systemic climate-related risks.